theoutfield/sc_sncn_motorcontrol/module_misc/doc/index.rst

 How to use
 ==========

-1. First, add all the **SOMANET Motor Control Library** modules to your app Makefile.
+1. First, add all the :ref:`SOMANET Motor Control <somanet_motor_control>` modules to your app Makefile.

   ::